galstriker/Asdncg/README.md

 This will create an environment containing all softwares required.

 ## Usage
-Just open the .smk file with a editor like notepad++，change line 2 the origanism you want to download.Such as:
+Just open the .smk file with a editor like notepad++，change line 2 the origanism you want to download.

+Such as:
 `
 organism="Bifidobacterium thermophilum"
 `

 Create a .txt file name **start_down.txt** where you put the script.Then type the following command:
 ```
 snakemake -s ncbi_down_new2.smk -c 4